simonesilvestroni/m2m-website/_posts/2022-06-22-sound-particles-explorer.md

 A further useful feature is a visual representation of a clipped audio, shown in the waveform and its miniature as a vertical red line.

-{% include pattern-figure.html image="/assets/images/explorer-peak-over.png" alt="Section of a waveform file showing an overload peak of 0.1dB" caption="Section of a file showing a peak of +0.1dB" width="360" height="301" %}
+{% include pattern-figure.html image="/assets/images/explorer-peak-over.png" alt="Section of a waveform file showing an overload peak of 0.1dB" caption="Section of a file showing a peak of +0.1dB" width="720" height="602" %}

 ### Editing

 It’s possible to edit, cut, copy and paste, select and apply fade-in and fade-out.
 An export option allows to save as `wav`, `aiff` or `flac`, apply a bit depth of 16, 24 or 32 bit floating point.
 Options to sample rate conversion and metadata inclusion are present as well.
 Please note that the audio can also be shown as a spectral view by clicking the <kbd>FFT</kbd> button in the transport bar.

 The scope where I would use Explorer the most, besides looking for interesting samples for music production, is sound effects.
-Finding sounds, selecting the right section, editing if needed and sending the piece of audio to [my DAW](/blog/daw-from-logic-to-pro-tools-to-reaper-part-1/) is super easy — just right-click on the wave selection and choose <kbd>Spot to → Reaper</kbd>.
+Finding sounds, selecting the right section, editing if needed and sending the piece of audio to [my DAW](/blog/daw-from-logic-to-pro-tools-to-reaper-part-1/) is super easy — just right-click on the wave selection and choose Spot to → Reaper.
 Other popular DAWs are present, such as Pro Tools, Logic and Nuendo.

 {% include pattern-figure.html image="/assets/images/explorer-send-to-daw.png" alt="Section of a sound file and the functionality to send it over to a DAW" caption="Explorer can send the selected audio to a DAW" width="1024" height="622" %}